-The following skilled nursing centers are opened: ManorCare Health Services of Wingfield Hills and ManorCare Health Services of Washington Township.
+ManorCare Health Services - Wingfield Hills and ManorCare Health Services - Washington Township open.

 In a sale/leaseback transaction, company sells 338 post-acute, skilled nursing and assisted living facilities to HCP, a real estate investment trust (REIT) headquartered in California, for $6.1 billion.
 HCR ManorCare continues to operate and manage all of the assets sold.

-The following skilled nursing centers are opened: ManorCare Health Services of Salmon Creek and ManorCare Health Services of Lacey.
+ManorCare Health Services - Salmon Creek and ManorCare Health Services - Lacey open.

 Company divests skilled nursing center in West Virginia.

-The following skilled nursing and rehabilitation centers are opened: Heartland of Dublin and Heartland of Twinsburg.
+Heartland of Dublin and Heartland of Twinsburg open.